PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 13:01:00
+Last updated: 2024-04-08 13:01:31
-Random Quote: Knowledge is a weapon, Jon.
-Arm yourself well before you ride forth to battle.  -  Maester Aemon
+Random Quote: All I wanted was to eat the chicken that is smarter than other chickens and to absorb it's power. - Galina 'Red' Reznikov